 Message from the Dean

-Robert K. Strouse is a graduate of McGeorge School of Law and member of the State Bar of California.
-He has over two decades of experience in private postsecondary education.
+Melody Jolly is a graduate of Western State University and member of the State Bar of California.

 Taft Law School is an educational division of The Taft University System.
 Taft Law School has been providing quality distance education programs to mature adults and professionals for over four decades.
 Few people would have projected when we offered our first continuing education programs to certified public accountants in 1976, that Taft Law School would evolve into one of the most respected nationally accredited distance learning law schools in the country.